AnnieDizPea/holbertonschool-shell/README.md

-Shell repo for Holberton projects
+This repository contains solutions for Shell projects